spidernet-io/spiderpool/docs/README.md

 * eBPF enhancements

   The eBPF-based kube-proxy replacement significantly accelerates service access, while socket short-circuiting technology improves local Pod communication efficiency within the same node.
 Compared with kube-proxy manner, [the improvement of the performance is Up to 25% on network delay, up to 50% on network throughput](./docs/concepts/io-performance.md).
-The network of Multi-cluster could be connected through deploying in a same underlay network, or deploying [Submariner](https://github.com/submariner-io/submariner) .
+The network of Multi-cluster could be connected by a same underlay network, or [Submariner](https://github.com/submariner-io/submariner) .

 * RDMA support